China Trains Guide

 Get High Speed Train Ticket First

 To travel China with high speed train, you should get a train ticket first.
-Currently, there is only paper ticket.
-E-ticket is not available.
+Currently, there are both paper ticket and E-ticket.
+E-ticket is only available in some stations.
 You have to collect train tickets before boarding your train.
 You can find your train number, seat/sleeper number, ticket fare, seat class, train station as well as your name and passport number (Real-Name Ticket Policy).

-It is not easy to buy train ticket in China as the official China Railway Website (12306.cn) doesn’t support English, also requires Chinese payment methods.
-You can only buy ticket at the railway station or let third-party organizations to book for you.
-The ticket can be booked 30 days in advance.
+It is now easy to buy train ticket on China Railway's official ticket website 12306.cn as a English version has been launched.
+You can register account with your passport and email to buy train tickets.
+You can also buy ticket at the railway station or let third-party organizations to book for you.
+The ticket can be booked 15 days in advance.
 Passport is always necessary for both ticket booking and train boarding.
 If you travel with children under 120cm, you can buy the discounted Children tickets.